ElMartineX/bitkitapp/README.md

 3. Follow any remaining onscreen instructions.

 ###Developer
-If you're using chrome's developer mode, you can also load the unpacked extension from the 'src' directory.
+Using Chrome's developer mode, you can load the unpacked extension from the 'src' directory.

-1. Visit [chrome://extensions/](chrome://extensions/) on your web browser.
+1. Visit [chrome://extensions/](chrome://extensions/) in your web browser.
 2. Enable the 'Developer mode' checkbox near the top.
 3. Click the 'Load unpacked extension…' button.
 4. Navigate to the the ./src diretory and confirm your selection.